How can you help?

 2. Donate products

-We gladly accept donations of sanitary products in the UK; Donations are distributed to women and girls in the community who struggle to access sanitary protection.
-Freedom4Girls currently have around 50 donation stations set up across Leeds, so if you would like to donate, please contact us to find out where your nearest donation station is.
+We gladly accept donations of menstrual products in the UK; Donations are distributed to women and girls in the community who struggle to access menstrual protection.
+Freedom4Girls currently have around 50 donation stations set up across Leeds, so if you would like to donate, please click here for an interactive map or contact us to find out where your nearest donation station is.

 3. Set Up a Donation Station